Oct 22, 2024

 Victor puts me into a group chat with the judges and we begin riffing.
 I start collecting data from these culinary professionals and learn from them what needs to happen for this event to work.
 Keanu provides extremely thorough and meaningful feedback.
 Our conversation also forces me to get even more clear on what this event is and what should be done in principle.

 This conversation helped me a lot with refining the idea and getting clear on a lot of the logistical components behind hosting a food event where you want chefs to be serving food to the general public.
-Keanu illuminates a lot of factors that I hadn't even considered, and wouldn't have thought known about less I had his professional experience.
+Keanu illuminates a lot of factors that I hadn't even considered, and wouldn't have thought about, less I had his professional experience.
 I learned a lot about the Ontario Food Handlers certificate.

 Learning #5: Working on anything is simple, but it can be challenging when you're exploring the concept for the first time.
 Patterns reveal themselves over time.